jhudson357/wordle-unit-1-project/README.md

 # Wordle

 Guess the hidden word in 6 tries.
-Each guess must be a valid 5 letter word.
+Each guess must be a valid 5-letter word.
 After submitting your guess (ENTER), the tiles will change to green, yellow, or gray.
 - Green: The letter is in the correct spot
 - Yellow: The letter is in the word, but in the wrong spot
 - Gray: The letter is not in the word